MeLiDosProject/GuidolinEtAl_Dataset_2025/README.md

 This repository contains the comprehensive dataset for the field study site of Tuebingen, Germany.
-Data were collected by the [Max Planck Institute for Biological Cybernetics (MPI)](https://www.kyb.tuebingen.mpg.de/en) and are further processed and analysed by the [Translational Sensory & Circadian Neuroscience Unit (TSCN)](https://www.tscnlab.org).
+Data were collected by the [Max Planck Institute for Biological Cybernetics (MPI KYB)](https://www.kyb.tuebingen.mpg.de/en) and are further processed and analysed by the [Translational Sensory & Circadian Neuroscience Unit (TSCN)](https://www.tscnlab.org).
 This dataset precedes the [MeLiDos](www.melidos.eu) protocol [Guidolin et al., 2024](https://www.ncbi.nlm.nih.gov/pubmed/39592960) and was partly used